Bird flu can make wildlife, poultry, cows, and people sick.

 Protect yourself against bird flu by washing hands and wearing protective gear.

-- Avoid eating, drinking, or touching your face while with animals.
+- Avoid eating, drinking, or touching your face while handling animals.

-- Don't let kids kiss birds; wash their hands if they touch them.
+- Don't let kids kiss birds or other animals; wash their hands if they touch them.

 - Use separate shoes/boots just for the coop or barn.

-Getting a regular flu shot is a good idea.
+Getting a seasonal flu shot is a good idea.

-There is no flu shot that will prevent bird flu, but getting a regular flu shot every year can stop you from getting both regular flu and bird flu.
+The seasonal flu shot protects against seasonal flu and reduces the risk of severe illness if you do get infected.
+It also prevents getting both regular flu and bird flu at the same time.
 If someone has both viruses at once, they could mix and make a very harmful flu that spreads more easily to humans.
-Getting the regular flu shot helps keep this from happening and makes your community safer.
+Getting a flu shot annually is recommended for everyone 6 months and older.

 Sick birds or cows should be reported immediately.

-If your livestock, chickens, turkeys, or other birds are sick, contact PA Bureau of Animal Health and Diagnostic Services 24 hours a day, 7 days a week at 717-772-2852 option 1.
-If you find sick or dead wild birds, contact the PA Game Commission at 833-742-4868 or pgc-wildlifehealth@pc.gov.
+If your livestock, chickens, turkeys, or other birds are sick contact: PA Bureau of Animal Health and Diagnostic Services 24 hours a day, 7 days a week at 717-772-2852 option 1.
+If you find sick or dead wild birds, do not touch the birds.
+Contact the PA Game Commission at 833-742-4868 or pgc-wildlifehealth@pa.gov.
 They may arrange for testing of the birds.

 Fact Sheets and Additional Resources